zachtarr/zachtarr-recipes/README.md

 # zachtarr-recipes
-A few AutoPkg Recipes
+A few AutoPkg Recipes.

-These are a work in progress.
+My first attempt at this.
+I hope they work correctly.